Core ConceptsAuto-Loading Skills

 → Match!
 Loading Python standards.

-3. Standards are applied when writing code.
+3. Standards apply when you write code.

 Available Skills